bobbygrdn/pair-programming-function-build/README.md

 ### TODO

-1. Run 'npm test' -> Result should be two failing test
+1. Run 'npm install' -> This will install all necessary modules

-2. Add return of an empty array to function

-3. Run 'npm test' -> Result should be two failing tests
+2. Run 'npm test' -> Result should be two failing tests

-4. Write object assertion typeof result at index 0
+3. Add results array

-5. Run 'npm test' -> Result should be two failing tests
+4. Run 'npm test' -> Result should be two failing tests

-6. Add students array as parameter

-7. Create results array

-8. Build loop to loop through the array
+5. Build loop to loop through the students array

-9. Pull elements from the array and put two at a time into an object
+6. Pull elements from the array and put two at a time into an object

-10. Push that object into the result array
+7. Push that object into the result array

-11. Return the result array
+8. Return the result array

-12. Run 'npm test' -> Result should be passing test 1
+9. Run 'npm test' -> Result should be passing test 1

-13. Refactor code to handle odd number of people
+10. Refactor code to handle odd number of people

-14. Run 'npm test' -> Result should be two passing tests
+11. Run 'npm test' -> Result should be two passing tests